Linda Fiorentino: Hollywood

 Co-star Michael Biehn was not fond of the film: "Well, on Jade, I had no idea what I was doing.
 I don't think anybody had any idea what they were doing.
 It was a Joe Eszterhas script.
 To me, none of it ever really made any sense.
 I didn't realize until the read-through that I was the bad guy in it.
 It was like a jumbled mess.
 And the movie came out a mess, too.
 It had great people on it, though.
 It had William Friedkin directing, it had Chazz Palmenteri, who was nominated that year for an Academy Award, it had Linda Fiorentino, who had just come out with that famous movie she did The Last Seduction, and it had David Caruso, who's a brilliant actor when given the right material, and a very smart guy.
 So a great cast, great director... everything but a script."

 In the book Unlikeable Female Characters: The Women Pop Culture Wants You To Hate, author Anna Bogutskaya mentions Fiorentino's character as meeting criteria for multiple archetypes of negatively portrayed women in popular media.
-Bogutskaya suggests that the characterization of Anna / Jade contributed to her perception as hard to work with, referencing her personality conflict with Tommy Lee Jones in Men in Black, and ultimately culminating in her gradual exit from acting.
+Bogutskaya suggests that the characterization of Katrina / Jade contributed to her perception as hard to work with, referencing her personality conflict with Tommy Lee Jones in Men in Black, and ultimately culminating in her gradual exit from acting.

 She later worked again with Dahl on his film Unforgettable (1996).
 Dahl's follow up to The Last Seduction, Unforgettable was another critical and box-office failure for Fiorentino, only earning less than $3 million in the United States.
 Reviewer Bryant Frazer gave the film a C− and wrote, "Liotta and Fiorentino look kind of sleepy throughout the whole proceeding ... but still, it has its moments, including the very ending, that really work—as if somewhere, buried inside this mess, there's a good movie trying to get out."